ortrsa/Ex1_oop/README.md

 # Overveiw
 This project is an implementation of data structures and algorithms on undirectional weighted graph in Java.
 The main goal of this project is to find the shortest path between 2 given nodes in the most effective way.
 This repo contain the follow file:
 src:
 - qwe
 - qwe
 - qwe
--qwe
+-qwe.
 test:
+-qwe.
+-qwe.
 - 123
 - wqe